ftsrg/trainbenchmark/README.md

 [![Build Status](https://travis-ci.org/FTSRG/trainbenchmark.svg?branch=master)](https://travis-ci.org/FTSRG/trainbenchmark)

-:information_source: **Summary.** The Train Benchmark is a framework for measuring the performance of continuous model transformations, with a particular emphasis on the performance of incremental query reevaluation.
+:steam_locomotive: **Summary.** The Train Benchmark is a framework for measuring the performance of continuous model transformations, with a particular emphasis on the performance of incremental query reevaluation.
 The benchmark is actively developed since 2011.

 :computer: **Technologies.** The framework is implemented in Java 8 (for the main components) and [Groovy](http://www.groovy-lang.org/) (for the scripts).
 The visualization is handled by [R scripts](https://www.r-project.org/).
 Both the build and the benchmark process in governed by [Gradle](https://gradle.org/).